massalabs/massa-docs/web3-dev/smart-contracts/sc-execution.rst

 -----------------------------------------

 You can also execute or call smart contracts in read-only mode.
-Read only execute will execute the smart contract as a normal execution but not in a block and so all the state changes and events will be returned to you instead of being applied in the blockchain.
+Read-only execute will execute a smart contract, as in any normal execution, but not store it in a block.
+Therefore, all state changes and events will be returned to you, instead of being applied (stored) in the blockchain.
 This can help you estimate the cost of a future operation, or the state changes it will imply.
 For example, it can provide information about a smart contract, as well as its storage content.

 An `example <https://github.com/massalabs/massa-web3#smart-contract-read-and-write-calls>`_ using massa-web3
-will show you how to make read-only calls and execute of smart contract in JS/TS/NodeJS.
+will show you how to make read-only calls and read-only execute of a smart contract in JS/TS/NodeJS.

 Call in Smart-contract SDK
 --------------------------